A, Z and Everyone In Between™

 Letter “x” is not in many words at all, while his friend Letter “e” is in so many!
 What does it take to convince Letter “x” he is special?

-Literacy Topic: letter sounds (letter x, letter e) letter functions
+Literacy Topics: letter sounds (letter x, letter e), letter functions

 Social Emotional Learning: popularity, identity, self esteem, jealousy, friendship